The state of Michigan provides several veteran benefits. This page explains those benefits.

 Michigan State Veterans Homes

-There are 2 Michigan State Veterans Homes, they are located in Marquette and Grand Rapids.
+There are 3 Michigan State Veterans Homes, they are located in Chesterfield Township, Grand Rapids and Marquette.

 Veterans eligible for VA health care or financial assistance for long-term care may be admitted.
 The veteran must have been discharged or released under conditions other than dishonorable.